HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 - **Prepare for future security challenges**, including the advent of quantum computing, by incorporating protocols that can be adapted to use post-quantum cryptographic algorithms.

 In summary, the choice to incorporate these three cryptographic protocols into our system reflects a comprehensive strategy to maximize security, flexibility, and future-proofing, ensuring that our system can protect users' communications against a wide array of potential threats.

 ## Target customers

+## Target
+We want to make our project scalable and

 ## Deliverable and work plan
 ### Deliverables